IPQualityScore/GoIPQSDBReader/README.md

     <h6 class="text-bold headerHR">IPQSRecord Struct Fields</h6>
 	<div class="spacing-10"></div>
 	<p>
         Depending on which database file you receive some of these fields may be unavailable.
-If the field in question is unavailable in your database it will default to golang's default value for that type.
+If the field in question is unavailable in your database it will default to Golang's default value for that type.
     </p>
     <div class="row">
 		<div class="col-md-12">